Detail Page

 • Honors Calculus - 261

 Topics covered are commensurate with those offered in a semester of college calculus with a concentration on limits and derivatives.
-Many topics in a traditional Calculus II course will also be introduced as time allows, including integration, & volumes.
+Many topics in a traditional Calculus II course will also be introduced as time allows, including integration, volumes, and areas.
+Analysis of functions and applications are emphasized with a thorough review of the skills introduced in Pre-calculus.
+Some theory is included for those students who wish to

 • AP Calculus AB - 263

 This course is designed to prepare the student for the AP Calculus Test AB.
 As a requirement of the course, students must take the AP Exam.
-Topics for the AB test will include functions, graphs and Limits with a concentration on graph analysis.
+Topics for the AB test will include functions, graphs, and Limits with a concentration on graph analysis, domain, range, asymptotic behavior, and continuity.
+It will also cover derivatives and the application of such as related to graphs, related rates, implicit differentiation, tangents to

 • AP Calculus BC - 265

 The course of study follows the outline set forth by the Advanced Placement Program of the College Entrance Examination Board and parallels the full year course offered in many colleges.
-In particular, the course encompasses theory & differentiation.
+In particular, the course encompasses the theory and differentiation and integration of algebraic and transcendental functions and their applications.
+Students are required to take the AP Exam.

-• Hon Multivariable Calc & Adv Analysis - 268
+• Hon Multivariable Calc & Adv Analysis Dual Enrollment - 268

-This course covers a number of advanced topics in Calculus including: calculus in polar coordinates, vectors, dot products, cross products, vector valued functions, and motion in space, multivariable functions and partial derivatives.
+This course covers a number of advanced topics in Calculus including calculus in polar coordinates, vectors, dot products, cross products, vector valued functions, and motion in space, multivariable functions, and partial derivatives.
+Gradients, extreme values, directional derivatives, multiple integrals, line integrals, and path independences are also covered.

 • Honors Programming - 271

 This course is an introduction to computer programming using Java.
-Topics include fundamentals of Java, packages and interfaces, classes and objects, methods, algorithms, data structures, event handling and graphics, and web page design with HTML.
+Topics include fundamentals of Java, packages and interfaces, classes and objects, methods, algorithms, data structures, event handling, and graphics, web page design with HTML, and the development of Java applets.
+Programming projects are based on real-life

 • AP Computer Programming - 285

 This course is the second in a sequence of computer science courses designed to make students confident programmers in Java who are prepared to take the AP CS exam.
-The course is accredited to follow the curriculum dictated by the AP Course Description.
+The course is accredited to follow the curriculum dictated by the AP Course Description in Computer Science developed and documented by the College Board.
+Students will build upon Programming I skills with more in-depth analysis of classes, data structures, algorithms, and problem-solving techniques.
+Students will be required to develop a portfolio of creative programs as a foundation for continued development at the college level.
+Students will practice a variety of AP questions throughout the year.
+Students are required to take the AP Exam.

 • Cybersecurity Essentials - 280